Bay-born filmmaker awarded Arts Foundation Laureate

 "My parents brought me up to wonder at the world and wander the world," Brettkelly said.

-"It is, I think, the greatest gift, that I learnt to look beyond myself.
+"It is, I think, the greatest gift, that I learned to look beyond myself.
 I'm now a slave to my curiosity, and to the films I make, following my questions."

-Brettkelly spent two-and-a-half years in Afghanistan for her 2015 documentary, A Flickering Truth, about cinephiles who retrieved more than 8000 hours of film footage they'd hidden during the Taliban.
+Brettkelly spent two-and-a-half years in Afghanistan for her 2015 documentary, A Flickering Truth, about cinephiles who retrieved more than 8000 hours of film footage they'd hidden during the Taliban war.

 The New Zealand Arts Ball was attended by a sold-out crowd of over 420 well-known arts patrons, business people and artists.